dfm/python-fsps/docs/installation.rst

 Troubleshooting
 -----------------------
-Here are some possible fixes for common installation issues:
+Here are possible fixes for the most common installation issues:

 * Version mismatch.
 Python-FSPS is built against specific versions of FSPS.
   This can cause problems if you have a different version of FSPS.
 Python-FSPS